Vanderbilt vs. Nebraska odds, March Madness predictions: 2026 NCAA Tournament picks from proven model

 How to make Vanderbilt vs. Nebraska picks

-Now, the model has simulated every possession of Nebraska vs. Vanderbilt 10,000 times and says one side of the spread is the better value.
+Now, the model has simulated every possession of Nebraska vs. Vanderbilt 10,000 times and says one side of the spread hits nearly 60% of the time.
 You can only see that pick at SportsLine.

-So who wins Nebraska vs. Vanderbilt, and which side of the spread is the better value?
+So who wins Nebraska vs. Vanderbilt, and which side of the spread hits nearly 60% of the time?
 Visit SportsLine now to see which side of the spread to back, all from the advanced model that just simulated this game 10,000 times, and find out.